mastodon/documentation/content/en/admin/config.md

 #### `ES_HOST`

 Host of the Elasticsearch server.
-Defaults to `localhost`
+Defaults to `localhost`.
+If using TLS, prepend the hostname with `https://`.
+For example: `https://elastic.example.com`.

 #### `ES_PORT`